-The Literary Ladies Guide to the Writing Life site was started in 2012 as an outgrowth of the book of the same name by Nava Atlas, a writer, visual artist, designer — and major book nerd.
+Literary Ladies Guide was started in 2012 as an outgrowth of the book Literary Ladies Guide to the Writing Life by Nava Atlas, writer, visual artist, designer — and major book nerd.

-Our goal: To be the web’s most comprehensive resource on classic women’s literature, focusing mainly on women who wrote in the English language (plus a few who were translated extensively).
+Our goal: To be the web’s most comprehensive resource on classic women’s literature, focusing mainly on women who wrote in the English language, as well as global authors who were translated extensively.

 Our mission: To elevate the voices and stature of women writers, and to be inspired by those who came before us.
-The Literary Ladies’ Guide also honors the contributions of women to literature and literary history.
+Literary Ladies Guide honors the contributions of women to literature and literary history.

 Our hope: To inspire readers and writers from all walks of life through the lives and words of the women authors of the past, and to help readers discover or rediscover those who have been forgotten or under-appreciated.